brandon-carlisle/git-vault/Object-Oriented Programming (OOP) With JavaScript.md

 We when create methods we create them INSIDE the class but OUTSIDE of the constructor method, so they are on the object prototype and not on each object, like this:

 ![[Screenshot 2022-08-28 at 20.38.20.png]]

+Some notes about classes:

+1) Classes are NOT hoisted (can't use before they are declared)
+2) Just like functions, classes are 'first-class cititzens'
+3) Classes are executed in strict mode